EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 ### Lastly

 I have begun but not yet completed a follow-on to this repo, <a href="https://github.com/EngineersNeedArt/SoftDorothy-PublishedProjects">Soft Dorothy Software - Early Published Projects</a>.
-And as mentioned earlier, I am trying too to gather sources for the games that ended up on the cutting-room floor.
+And as mentioned earlier, I am trying too to gather sources for the games that ended up on the cutting-room floor for perhaps a third repo.

 John Calhoun—